ideeverdi/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 My interest is in social interaction and the cognitive mechanisms that enable humans to flexibly coordinate and collaborate with one another, from shared deliberation in small groups to conformity with population-wide regularities like conventions and social norms.
-Recently, I have worked on the interaction between high-level cognitive processes like reasoning and judgments  of ownership over objects and low-level sensorimotor ones like objects affordances both in individual and in social contexts.
+Recently, I have been working on the interaction between high-level cognitive processes like reasoning and judgments  of ownership over objects and low-level sensorimotor ones like objects affordances both in individual and in social contexts.

-I am interested to develop a common framework between the cognitive and the social sciences and I believe that game theory can provide the ideal toolbox.
-I am also interested in exploring how the most recent advancements in the cognitive and social sciences can support the design of the new digital infrastructures of contemporary societies.
+My broad aim is to develop a common framework between the cognitive and the social sciences and I believe that game theory can provide the ideal toolbox.
+I am also interested in exploring how the most recent advancements in the cognitive and social sciences can support the design of the new digital infrastructure of contemporary societies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/LucaTummolini_CV_eng.pdf" "newtab" >}}resumé{{< /staticref >}}.